Apicurio/apicurio-studio/distro/docker-compose/Readme.md

 ## Overview

-This setup contains a fully configured Apicurio-Studio package, already integrated with MySQL, Keycloak and Microcks.
+This setup contains a fully configured Apicurio-Studio package, already integrated with MySQL/Postgres, Keycloak and Microcks.
 It contains a shell script which will configure the environment.
 Currently every application is routed to the host network without SSL support.
 This is a development version, do not use it in a production environment!

 Here is the port mapping:
 - 8090 for Keycloak